maptimeLA/osm_io/README.md

     cd osm_io
     python -m SimpleHTTPServer

+If you have python 3 installed run this command to start your local webserver.

+    python3 -m http.server

 Don't know if you have python installed?
 Ask =)
 You can install it here. https://www.python.org/downloads/